Volume One of the Stage 2 PUD Application for Phase I of development is below:

 Most of the buildings will be perpendicular to The Wharf to minimize blocked views to the waterfront.
 Taller buildings will also be positioned to avoid a wall effect along the waterfront and enhance view corridors.

 The entire development is aiming for LEED-ND (Neighborhood Development) and individual buildings will be seeking LEED-Gold or Silver.

 The Planned Unit Development (PUD) process will begin in fall 2010.
-Construction is supposed to begin in late 2012 and should last 7-8 years.
+Construction is supposed to begin in 2014 and should last 7-8 years.